PaperStrange/AIProjectManger/README.md

 -- | --
 README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking

+## Good Habits

+* Use logging pythob package to create log during the process

+* Use yapf or pylint python package to find bugs and style problems in Python source code

+* Use pytest python package to apply unit test or operate TDD

 # License